 Low mortgage interest rates are one reason the performance of the housing market has been so strong.

-Over the past five years, the median home sales price has increased by nearly 16%, according to the Federal Reserve.
+Over the past five years, the median home sales price has increased by over 33%, according to the Federal Reserve.
 There is still more buyer demand for homes than there is supply, especially from real estate investors and people looking for larger suburban properties now that working from home is becoming a permanent employment feature.

-As Realtor.com reports (May 2021), although price increases are beginning to slow, homes are still selling at record speeds.
-The national inventory of active listings has declined by nearly 51% year-over-year, which means there are only half the number of homes to choose from as there was one year ago.
+Although price increases are beginning to slow, homes are still selling at record speeds.
+The national inventory of active listings has declined by nearly 56% compared to 2019, which means there are less than half the number of homes to choose from as there was two years ago.
 As a result, prices are still rising because inventory remains constrained.

 The most recent Monthly Housing Market Trends Report from Realtor.com reveals:

-- Although newly listed homes on the market are up 5.4% nationally, sellers are still listing at rates lower than previous years
+- Although newly listed homes on the market are down 0.7% nationally year-over-year, sellers are still listing at rates lower than previous years

 The strong demand from buyers combined with fewer homes for sale will continue to create a seller’s market in most housing markets across the country.
-According to a recent survey conducted by HarrisX for Realtor.com, homeowners are aware of existing trends that favor sellers and intend to capitalize on them.
+According to a National Association of Home Builders survey cited by NerdWallet, being outbid is the main reason people are unable to buy a home.